microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/README.md

 Through progressive challenges we will build the web app, deploy it to Azure, monitor it, protect it, enhance and extend it.

 At the end, each team will be able to build their own bot and compete with each other.
-We'll have a tournament with fabulous gifts and prizes!

 ## Technologies